microlinkhq/www/src/pages/blog/edge-cdn.md

 <Figcaption>WebP browser adoption.</Figcaption>

-[Microlink for Screenshot](/screenshot) is one of the most used product features these days: we're serving around 100K fresh screenshots every day, generated in an average of ~1.5 seconds.
+[Microlink for Screenshot](/screenshot) is one of the most used product features these days: we’re serving around 100K fresh screenshots every day, generated in an average of ~1.5 seconds.

 When you take a screenshot the image generated is hosted by us, additionally taking some special cache considerations into account.